langchain-ai/langgraph/docs/docs/cloud/deployment/setup.md

 ## Define Graphs

 Implement your graphs!
 Graphs can be defined in a single file or multiple files.
-Make note of the variable names of each [CompiledGraph](../../../reference/graphs/#compiledgraph) to be included in the LangGraph application.
+Make note of the variable names of each [CompiledGraph][compiledgraph] to be included in the LangGraph application.
 The variable names will be used later when creating the [LangGraph API configuration file](../reference/cli.md#configuration-file).

 Example `openai_agent.py` file:
 ```python